 Troy is a tiny town located in the state of Indiana.
 With a population of 359 people and just one neighborhood, Troy is the 432nd largest community in Indiana.

-Troy is a blue-collar town, with 61.31% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Troy, you'll notice that it is more blue-collar than most other communities in America.
+61.31% of Troy’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Troy is a town of production and manufacturing workers, professionals, and transportation and shipping workers.
 There are especially a lot of people living in Troy who work in community and social services (11.06%), healthcare suport services (5.53%), and teaching (5.03%).

 Being a small town, Troy does not have a public transit system used by locals to get to and from work.